Alejogb1/job-board/blog-data/has-a-load-segment-with-rwx-permissions-linux-error.md

 So yeah, this is usually not intended behavior.
 If you're seeing this consistently it's almost certainly a bug somewhere.
 If you are an Operating system kernel developer this is something that you might have seen at least once.
 Or if you were a student doing some low level programing or if you were like me just a poor guy who just wanted to build something with c and got into this mess.

-Okay let's see some code examples here to illustrate.
+ let's see some code examples here to illustrate.

 First a simple example how *not* to do it: